Niksil7/project/readme.txt

-hi there, im Nikita
+this is the first one

-this is for the first commit
+and this is second one

-this is for the second commit
+and finally, the third one